 Academic achievement refers to the level of proficiency or ability during school activities, which is usually determined by tests that are standardized and expressed as grades or units that are based on standards that are derived from a video sample of students' performance.
 Research has shown that even low and moderate stress levels could hinder tasks' performance.
 Stress-related cognitive reactions can cause an inability to focus.

 Meditation to focus on learningYoga is a method of living marked by health, balance as well as harmony, and bliss.
-Meditation is an integral aspect of yoga and is the seventh component of Ashtanga Yoga - a state of restful alertness, as described in the Maharishi Mahesh Yogi, who founded an innovative method of meditation that is commonly referred to by the name transcendental meditation.
+Meditation for beginners is an integral aspect of yoga and is the seventh component of Ashtanga Yoga - a state of restful alertness, as described in the Maharishi Mahesh Yogi, who founded an innovative method of meditation that is commonly referred to by the name transcendental meditation.
 Through yoga teacher training, one can attain a state of calm and peace which is where the responses to positive or undesirable external events are under one's control, and the responses are generally moderate in their intensity.
 Yoga is a potent stream of knowledge that allows the practitioner to achieve an enviable physical condition and a calm mind, a continuous spiritual growth and develops the capacity to live a harmonious and peaceful social life.

 Students are extremely stressed and are eager to do better than themselves and demonstrate their value every chance they have.